oneapi-src/oneDPL/documentation/library_guide/parallel_api/dynamic_selection_api.rst

 that will be executed in order to select the next Execution Resource in the round-robin order.

 ``invoke_async``: In addition to the usual arguments for ``invoke_async`` this overload also receives a SelectionHandle.
-Dynamic selection is skipped and instead the Execution Resource and PropertyHandle in the provided SelectionHandle is used.
+Dynamic device selection is skipped and instead the Execution Resource and PropertyHandle in the provided SelectionHandle is used.
 This API is useful for developers that do not want to do manual property reporting -- the implementation takes care of reporting necessary events back through the PropertyHandle.

 ``invoke``: In addition to the usual arguments for ``invoke`` this overload also receives a SelectionHandle.
-Dynamic selection is skipped and instead the Execution Resource and PropertyHandle in the provided SelectionHandle is used.
+Dynamic device selection is skipped and instead the Execution Resource and PropertyHandle in the provided SelectionHandle is used.
 This API is useful for developers that do not want to do manual telemetry -- the implementation takes care of reporting necessary events back through the PropertyHandle.
 The SyncType object returned by ``invoke`` is guaranteed to be complete at the time it